MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-javascript.md

 As with many other command-line environments, a history of the commands that you entered is available for reuse.
 Press `Up Arrow` to display the commands that you entered previously.

 Similarly, autocompletion keeps a history of the commands you previously typed.
-You can type the first few letters of earlier commands, and your previous choices appear in a textbox.
+You can type the first few letters of earlier commands, and your previous choices appear in a text box.

 Also, the **Console** also offers quite a few [utility methods](utilities.md) that make your life easier.
 For example, `$_` always contains the result of the last expression you ran in the **Console**.